Andrey812/clearsky/README.md

 in the border of the cell.

 The graphics of the game was made like a radar's screen.
-All enemies are aircrafts - planes, helicopters, missles etc.
+All enemies are aircrafts - planes, helicopters, missiles etc.

 The base in the bottom of the map is the player's land, which attaked by enemy aircrafts.

-Player must destroy all enemies before they will launch count of missles for destroying of the player's base.
+Player must destroy all enemies before they will launch count of missiles for destroying of the player's base.

 Author of the idea, pictures and code: Andrey Nikolaev